Strategy & Branding | Freelance

 Messaging and Visuals

-Stephen is not your average politician.
-He wanted to work with the community to solve the issues most affecting the Westside.
-To show this in messaging, the campaign used collective language (“We deserve better,” “I am fighting alongside you,” “Our tax money should be spent helping the people, not enriching billionaires”).
+To show Stephen’s commitment to the community and distinguish him among five other primary candidates, the campaign used collective language (“We deserve better,” “I am fighting alongside you,” “Our tax money should be spent helping the people, not enriching billionaires”).
 When asked policy questions, the campaign’s responses were detailed and thorough, and we always answered follow-up questions.

 Phone with a dark background and a song playing in the middle.
 Text above says 'Local Music Monday / Lunes de Musica Local' Phone with a headshot and quote endorsing a candidate Phone with an animated gif of a kid riding a unicycle and the text 'Idea 3,725 to get involved: Ride a unicycle wearing your favorite candidate's shirt